pkErbynn/pkErbynn/README.md

 <br>
 <br>

-## Bio
-Hey there... ! 👋
+## Hey there, I'm Erbynn (Erb)... ! 👋

-I'm Erbynn - a Software Engineer and currently based in Accra, Ghana (West Africa).
+I'm a Software Engineer and currently based in Accra, Ghana (West Africa).

 Erb is extremely passionate and curious about problem-solving with programming skills.
 He usually spends his days writing code and/or learning new stuffs with great allacrity.
 He has demonstrated history of working internationally in the Software Industry.
 A team player, detailed-oriented, responsible, committed and self-motivated engineer, Erb has designed, implemented, and tested back-end and front-end applications using a variety of programming languages and technologies.
 Erb also enjoys teaching as much as learning to help others fulfill their potential and to deepen his knowledge as well.
-You can find more about this on his Github Page [here](https://github.com/pkErbynn/learn-web-technologies).
+You can find more about this on [my Github Page](https://github.com/pkErbynn/learn-web-technologies).

-If Erbynn is not behind keyboard, he'll be doing one of these: skating, musicking or hiking.
+If Erbynn is not behind keyboard, he'll be doing one of these: roller skating, musicking or hiking.

 <!--
 John Erbyn is an experienced and self-sufficient Software Engineer at Turntabl -->

-## Languages and Tools
+## Languages and Tools 💼
 - **Technology Stack:**  TypeScript[Angular], Advanced CSS[SASS]  ||  C#/.NET[Blazor WASM, MVC, CLI], Java[Spring Boot], Python[Flask]
 - **Databases:** PostgreSQL, Azure Cosmos DB, SQLite, MySQL
 - **API Specs:** REST